 - Typical Education: Master's degree and school administrator license

 Instructional coordinators work to improve the effectiveness of school curricula and teaching methods.
 They may review textbooks; analyze performance data; observe teachers and students in the classroom; create and implement teacher training programs; and suggest curricular changes to school boards.

-Master’s degree; a teaching or administrator license may be required
+- Typical Education: Master's degree (a teaching or administrator license may be required)

 Education Administrators - Elementary and Secondary

 These administrators work to achieve institutional and student success in public or private schools.
 They might coordinate with parents to create educational activities or discuss behavioral problems; observe and analyze teaching methods and curricula; ensure curricular standards are met and improved upon; plan professional development activities; or keep track of funds and allocations.